storybookjs/marko/addons/actions/README.md

 ![Screenshot](https://raw.githubusercontent.com/storybookjs/storybook/HEAD/addons/actions/docs/screenshot.png)

-## Getting Started
+## Installation

 Actions is part of [essentials](https://storybook.js.org/docs/react/essentials/introduction) and so is installed in all new Storybooks by default.
-If you need to add it to your storybook, you can run:
+If you need to add it to your Storybook, you can run:

 Install: